 Upon graduation students will be eligible for employment that provides direct services, youth, and their families.
 Youth work is an emerging profession.
-Youth Workers are employed in a variety of settings.
-Graduates may find themselves working in school settings such as: after-school programs, recreation and sports, outdoor and environmental education, juvenile justice, residential and special education, mentoring, prevention, social work, or faith-based programs.
+Graduates may find themselves working in school settings such as: after-school programs, recreation and sports, outdoor/environmental education, juvenile justice, residential and special education, mentoring, prevention, social work, or faith-based programs.
 Graduates of the program may seek further education to earn a degree in youth studies, youth ministry, social work, child and family studies, psychology, juvenile justice, or public affairs.

 Gainful Employment Programs